Develop the ability to run shorter and more productive meetings

-This one-day Quicker Better Meetings Course is suitable for anyone involved in running effective meetings, facilitating groups or running teams.
+Suitable for anyone involved in running meetings, facilitating groups or running teams.

-It will help you understand how groups work and give you the skills and techniques to manage meetings (where you are chairing) and facilitate meetings (where you are not).
+It will help you understand how groups work and give you the skills and techniques to manage meetings whether you are chairing the meeting or not.

 More than that, we deal with the three main issues people bring to our courses: